Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 ## Managing an organization

-The **Organization** tab enables you to select and update the organization name.
+The **Organization** view enables you to select and update the organization name.
 It also provides detailed organization and subscription information.

 ![Managing organizations](/Images/organization_tab.png)